 About the client

-Sweek is a Dutch startup seeking to provide a worldwide mobile platform for reading, writing and sharing books — or stories, as they like to call them.
-The service will be available in the form of native iOS & Android applications, but also on the web.
+Sweek is a Dutch startup that provides a worldwide mobile platform for reading, writing and sharing stories.
+The service is available in the form of native iOS & Android applications, but also on the web.

 Sweek is in fact an initiative of Mybestseller, an independent Dutch company which is one of the key players in the fast rising world of self-publishing of printed books and ebooks.
 The idea for the Sweek service came as a reaction to the constantly increasing usage of mobile devices for reading and writing.
 Also, the market is dominated by a single competitor, which is focusing mostly on North America, and as such the global market as a whole is wide open.

 The startup is a next generation platform for reading, writing and sharing books, or stories, as they like to call them.
 On the one hand, the platform aims to be the first choice of aspiring authors that need an outlet where to popularise their creations.
 On the other hand, it seeks to be an excellent way for people to discover high quality stories from top authors and read them while on the go.

 To be able to make their idea come true, we formed a joint team (account manager, SCRUM master, 2 UX/UI designers, and 4 front end developers on our side; 2 product owners, and 2 back end developers on their side) and started working together right away as One Team using the SCRUM framework.